-Weigand (1998) focus on investment spending and corporate governance in Germany.
+spending and corporate governance.
+He empirically investigates whether the validity of the asymmetric-information problem and managerial-discretion problem depends on the ownership structure of the firms.
+His findings suggest that investment of bank-controlled firms is not positively related to cash-flow.
+Asymmetric-information problems prevail in family-owned firms, while overinvestment is more prominent in state-controlled firms and pyramidal groups.
+Haid and Weigand (1998) focus on investment spending and corporate governance in Germany.
 Using sample splits, they report that liquidity positively affects investments in owner-controlled firms, while management-controlled firms show no cash-flow-investment dependency.

 Van Ees and Garretsen (1994) study a sample of Dutch firms over the period 1984-1990.
-The authors define subsamples based on the dividend payout ratio, the year of the initial public listing, size (fixed assets) and interlocking directorates with banks.4 They find that the cash-flow-investment sensitivity is significantly positive in Dutch firms.
+The authors define subsamples based on the dividend payout ratio, the year of the initial public listing, size (fixed assets) and interlocking directorates with banks.5 They find that the cash-flow-investment sensitivity is significantly positive in Dutch firms.
 No significant differences are found between subsamples based on dividends, years listed and size.
 Interlocks with banks are found to reduce the cash-flow constraints.
 Firms with ties to banks have a significantly lower impact of cash-flow on investment.
-Van Ees and Garretsen (1994) conclude that in Dutch firms the asymmetric-information problem is reduced by bank relations.
+Van Ees and Garretsen (1994) conclude that bank relations reduce the asymmetric-information problem in Dutch firms.